 We have invested in basic research, rapid prototyping, and experimentation to mature technology that can be used at scale.
 We are also updating our warfighting doctrine as the character of warfare changes.
 Take AI for example - competitors are investing heavily in this field, redefining the future of warfare.
-Last year, DoD established the Joint AI Center (JAIC), and we released our AI Strategy just last month.
+Last year, DoD established the Joint AI Center (JAIC), and we released our AI Strategy in February of this year.
 These efforts accelerate DoD's delivery and adoption of AI at the speed of relevance, while attracting and cultivating the best global talent.